-Trump put his political interests above national interests, House panel’s report says
+Trump put political interests above national interests, House panel’s report says

 Democrats are seeking to build a case that Trump leveraged military assistance and an Oval Office meeting with Ukrainian President Volodymyr Zelensky in exchange for investigations of former vice president Joe Biden and his son Hunter Biden and a debunked theory alleging Ukrainian interference in the 2016 election.

-The committee will vote Tuesday on forwarding the report to the House Judiciary Committee, which will consider articles of impeachment against Trump.
+The committee is schedule to vote Tuesday night on forwarding the report to the House Judiciary Committee, which will consider articles of impeachment against Trump.

 “To compel the Ukrainian President to do his political bidding, President Trump conditioned two official acts on the public announcement of the investigations: a coveted White House visit and critical U.S. military assistance Ukraine needed to fight its Russian adversary,” the report said in its findings.